 Untracked waist deep powder, cresting ridgelines to see what's on the other side, and endless life experience deposits are a few key reasons why skiing in the backcountry is the best.

-Yet, before venturing beyond the ski resort boundary, it is important to have the knowledge and skills to stay alive in the backcountry.
-Avalanches are the number one fear, for good reason.
-Predicting where, when, and how they occur can feel like voodoo magic.
-Then you have all the gear.
+Yet, before venturing beyond the ski resort boundary, it is important to have the knowledge and skills to travel in the backcountry in good style.
+Gear is a place where many begin.
 With so many options where do you even start?
 What about actually being able to move in the mountains?
 How in the world are some skiers logging 10,000 feet in one day, when you feel totally destroyed after 1/4th of that?
 What do they know that you don't?
-And then there are all these other skills that you don't even know that you don't know.
+What about getting technical, like rappelling into a line, or setting up a belay to ski something icy or extra steep?
+And what about the skills that you don't even know that you don't know?
 Questions you don't even know to ask.

 You just discovered a jackpot of backcountry wisdom to answer these questions and more.
 All accessible within this entertaining video based online course.

-You will learn the knowledge and skills gained from many years of intense backcountry skiing, guiding skiing, and professional development (IFMGA Mountain Guide & AAI Avalanche Level III certifications & PSIA Level III) from several stoked experts.
+You will learn from several elite experts that have gained this understanding after years of intense backcountry skiing, guiding skiing, and professional development (IFMGA Mountain Guide & AAI Avalanche Level III certifications & PSIA Level III).

 Movement: Next, we move on to a comprehensive spectrum of cool techniques to help you move better in the mountains.
 Ski touring up, booting, skiing steep lines, hucking, and ice climbing.
 You will be eager to practice, and then apply these skills in real terrain.

 Gear: Feeling flooded with massive amount of products you can blow your money on?
 We cut through the fluff, and you get gear recommendations that work the best for the people that use them the most.
 Eliminate any buying confusion you might have, see gear you need to take you places you've never been, and upgrade gear that is holding you back.